 This question asks how many performance-based full value awards were earned in the past 3 fiscal years.
 This includes earned performance-based awards subject to additional time-vesting conditions.
 For performance awards that include a time-vesting period following the performance period, the shares will generally be counted at the end of the time-vesting period.
-If however, a company only discloses the shares earned as of the completion of the performance period and not at the end of the time-vesting period, the shares will be counted when earned.
+If however, a company only discloses the shares earned as of the completion of the performance period, the shares will be counted when earned.